semrush/intergalactic/website/docs2/patterns/links-order/links-order.md

 ---
 title: Links order in ProductHead
-tabs: UX patterns('patterns'), Confirmation modal window('confirm-dialog'), Content in modal window('modal-content'), Empty page('empty-page'), Error message('global-errors'), Export('export'), FeedbackYesNo('feedback-yes-no'), Form('form'), Informer('informer'), Links order in ProductHead('links-order'), Loading states('loading-states'), ProjectCreate('project-create'), ProjectSelect('project-select'), Success state('success-state'), Summary('summary'), Validation('validation-form'), Web-performance('web-performance')
 ---

-Place additional links in the upper right corner of the [ProductHead](/components/product-head/) in the following order:
+Place additional links in the upper right corner of the [ProductHead](/components/product-head/product-head) in the following order:

 ![](static/links-order.png)